digital-asset/docs.daml.com/docs/2.9.0/docs/json-api/index.rst

 Where:

-- ``templateIds`` -- either an array of contract template identifiers or an array containing a single interface identifier to search through.
+- ``templateIds`` -- either an array of contract template identifiers in the same format as in the :ref:`create request <create-request>`.
+It can also be an array containing a single interface identifier to search through.
   Mixing of template ID's and interface ID's, or specifying more than one interface ID is not allowed.
 - ``query`` -- search criteria to apply to the specified ``templateIds``, formatted according to the :doc:`search-query-language`.
 - ``readers`` -- *optional* non-empty list of parties to query as; must be a subset of the actAs/readAs parties in the JWT